 Increase water intake

-Water is the most essential nutrient in the human body as it plays a central role in balancing the fluids of the body, hydrating tissue, removing toxic waste, carrying nutrients into cells and in energising muscles.
+Water is an essential nutrient in the human body as it plays a central role in balancing the fluids of the body, hydrating tissue, removing toxic waste, carrying nutrients into cells and in energising muscles.
 During the warmer summer months, the need for water becomes even more vital as our level of activity increases.
 Adequate hydration is even more necessary during the times of extra alcohol and caffeine consumption.
 These diuretics increase the output of water through the kidneys, leaving the body’s tissues, organs and skin dehydrated.
 Drink plenty of water on rising and then be sure to drink more at regular intervals throughout the day.

 Make exercise fun!